rust-lang/rfcs/text/0000-target-extension.md

   requires to explicitly list all affected OS/env version on changes.
 Doable if the list of supported OS/env version is controlled in some way.

-- additional operators for attribute diverges a lot from current syntax
+- additional operators for attribute diverge a lot from current syntax
   - currently only `#[cfg(name)]` or `#[cfg(name=value)]` + `any()`, `all()` and `not()`
-  - does adding predicates like `gt(n1,n2,...)` and `ge(n1,n2,...)` would be more straightful ?
+  - would adding predicates like `gt(n1,n2,...)` and `ge(n1,n2,...)` be more straightforward?